diku-dk/su-guides/guides/UMLClassDiagrams/guide.md

 }
 ```
 The realization arrow is used when a class implements some blueprint.
-As an example the blueprint can specify a set of methods that must be implemented such  that the implementation is fulfilled for that class.
+As an example, the blueprint can specify a set of methods that must be implemented such that the implementation is fulfilled for that class.
 This commonly happens when an interface or an abstract class is used.
-In the code above `ClassB` implements `IInterfaceA` which does not need any fields or methods to be implemented.
-The diagram below shows an UML class diagram expressing the code.
+In the code above, `ClassB` implements `IInterfaceA`, which does not need any fields or methods to be implemented.
+The diagram below shows a UML class diagram expressing the code.
+Here, we say that class `ClassB` implements interface `IInterfaceA`.

 <p align="center">
   <img src="diagrams/realization.png" />